Government of Kenya: County Assembly

-The Executive
+Executive branch

-The Executive is charged with enforcing the law.
-The executive branch consists of the President, the Deputy President and the Cabinet.
-Cabinet meetings are held with the Attorney General present.
+The executive branch is established by Chapter Nine of the Constitution, which vests the country's executive authority in the President of Kenya.
+The president is both the country's head of state (performing ceremonial functions) and the head of government (the chief executive).

 President

 The President is the head of state and government, as in most republics.
-He is also the Commander-in-chief of the Kenya Defence Forces.
+The President is also the Commander-in-chief of the Kenya Defence Forces.

-The President has the power to appoint every leader within the executive including Cabinet Secretaries and the Attorney General.

-The incumbent is William Ruto.
-Kenya has had 5 presidents.
-The longest serving president was Daniel arap Moi who served for 24 years.
+The President is the head of the country's Cabinet, which consists of the President, the Deputy President, the Attorney-General and Cabinet Secretaries nominated and appointed by the President with the approval of the National Assembly.

 The National Assembly with at least a third of all the members, may set in motion an act to impeach the President.
 The National Assembly may do so on the grounds of gross violation of the Constitution or any other law, where there is reasons to believing that the President has committed a crime under national or international law or for gross misconduct.

 If the motion to impeach passes in the National Assembly the act to impeach moves to the Senate and if at least two-thirds of all the members of the Senate vote to uphold any impeachment charge, the President shall cease to hold office.

 Deputy President

 The Deputy President is the second-highest executive office in the republic.
 The position before the 2013 general election was known as the Vice-President of Kenya.
 There have been 12 deputy presidents since independence.

-The incumbent is Rigathi Gachagua who as William Ruto is part of the Kenya Kwanza.
+The incumbent is Kithure Kindiki who as William Ruto is part of the Kenya Kwanza.
 The first person to hold the position was Jaramogi Oginga Odinga.
 The 8th person to hold the office, Michael Kijana Wamalwa was the first and only person to pass away while in office.
 George Saitoti has held the position twice on separate occasions.